 CLET Training's online learning environment is flexible and self-paced, with no assessment due dates.
 Evidence shows this increases the students learning opportunity and reduces unnecessary stress placed on them.
 This empowers our students with some positive study challenges that build confidence as they master their course material and complete assessments, these include:

 - commitment to the outcome

-These are positive characteristics that all CLET students posses, is they work inside our online STUDY CLOUD technology that delivers all course resources 24/7, where assessments are completed and submitted in their own time.
-However, online students face additional challenges due to the degree of independence of the online system.
-Studying from home and work, these challenges may include:
+These are positive workplace characteristics that all CLET students achieve as they work inside our online STUDY CLOUD technology that delivers all course resources 24/7 and where assessments are completed and submitted in their own time.
+However, online students display qualities of independence as they study using our online system and navigating home and work challenges at the same time that may include:

 - House chores

 - Family responsibilities, that

 CLET student's learn that they must honestly and effectively assess their individual strengths and challenges when it relates to their own study skills and habits.
 They develop a process that allows them to be most effective and continually develop strategies for improvements when designing their individual study plans.

 Employers, if you are looking for new people who are highly motivated, computer-literate and can analyse and solve problems independently, I would recommend taking a closer look at applicants who have completed a CLET Training online course as there is no flying under the radar when completing our courses, that can be commonly seen in a classroom setting.

 Skills displayed by students completing a CLET Training online course include: